Tom-Draper/Roulette-Simulator/README.md

 # Roulette-Simulator

 ## Eductional Project
-The purpose of this fairly simple project was to introduce myself to GitHub.
-I will be using the GitHub Desktop GUI for this project to establish the basics and will aim to learning Git on command line in future.
-The program will aim to highlight the bias of the roulette wheel visible after large amounts of spins.
+As this is my first project involving Git, the purpose of this fairly simple project was to introduce myself to GitHub.
+I will be using the GitHub Desktop GUI for this project to establish the basics and will aim to learn Git on command line in future.
+The idea behind this program is to aim to visualise the bias of the roulette wheel only visible after a long series of spins.

 #### Project Aims:
 - Develop an understanding of how GitHub works.